machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Purpose

-It scans the classpath with Java `ServiceLoader`, keeps the discovered implementations, and registers each compatible implementation against the target `Genai` instance.
+It scans the classpath with Java `ServiceLoader`, keeps discovered implementations, and registers each compatible implementation against the target `Genai` instance.

 #### Main behavior

 - The constructor loads available `FunctionTools` implementations from the classpath using `ServiceLoader`.
+- Discovered implementations are kept in an internal list in discovery order.
 - `applyTools(Genai provider, Class<?> appClass)` iterates over the discovered implementations.
 - Compatibility is checked through `@SupportedFor`.
 - Each compatible instance is registered by calling both `provider.addTools(functionTool)` and `provider.addPrompts(functionTool)`.

+#### Compatibility rules

+If a tool bundle class has `@SupportedFor`, the loader checks each declared class with `isAssignableFrom(appClass)`.
+If the annotation is absent, the bundle is treated as compatible with all application classes.

 #### Good use cases